-Employees needing to connect to the office should use VPN technologies whenever possible.
+Employees needing to connect to the office should use whenever possible VPN technologies.
 We recommend that policies and practices be implemented to ensure WiFi connections from home are secure.
 Employees should generally not access company resources from public WiFi connections, such as those at Starbucks.